raninagare/DiscussionForum/README.md

 # RESTful-Backend-Applications
-RESTful Backend applications using Python, Flask and SQLite

-Execution steps:
+Discussion Forum application is example application that ships with the Flask microframework for Python.
+It implements a subset of Stack Overflow’s functionality, allowing users to create new forum, thread and post new messages.

+New features added to Discussion Forum
+•	RESTful API routes
+•	Nginx as reverse proxy and load balancer (Deployed on 3 servers)
+•	Flask-BasicAuth - Authentication

+Prerequisites
+Python, Flask, Nginx, SQLite, Flask-BasicAuth should be installed on system.

+Deployment
-	i.
-Open the terminals for DiscussionForumAPI and go to directory. cd  DiscussionForumAPI
+1. Open the terminals for DiscussionForumAPI and go to directory. cd  DiscussionForumAPI

-	ii.
-Install the app from the root of the project directory. pip install --editable
+2. Install the app from the root of the project directory. pip install --editable

-	iii.Tell flask about the right application:
+3. Tell flask about the right application: export FLASK_APP=DiscussionForumAPI/main.py export FLASK_ENV=development
-      export FLASK_APP=DiscussionForumAPI/main.py
-      export FLASK_ENV=development

-	iv.
-In the DiscussionForumAPI terminal run this: python -m flask createschema
+4. In the DiscussionForumAPI terminal run this: python -m flask createschema

+	Populate the database:
-		Also in the same terminal run this to populate the database : python -m flask insertdata
+  	python -m flask insertdata

-   v.
-Now you can run mini_api:
+5. Now you can run mini_api using: flask run
-      flask run